MicrosoftDocs/win32/desktop-src/ProcThread/processor-groups.md

 ---
-Description: 'The 64-bit versions of Windows 7 and Windows Server 2008 R2 and later versions of Windows support more than 64 logical processors on a single computer.
-This functionality is not available on 32-bit versions of Windows.' ms.assetid: 'c627ac0f-96e8-48b5-9103-4316f487e173'
+Description: The 64-bit versions of Windows 7 and Windows Server 2008 R2 and later versions of Windows support more than 64 logical processors on a single computer.
+This functionality is not available on 32-bit versions of Windows. ms.assetid: c627ac0f-96e8-48b5-9103-4316f487e173
 title: Processor Groups
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Processor Groups